Principles

 Target CRI Functionality 🔗︎

-Currently kind only supports docker and uses it directly to create “node” containers.
+Currently kind only supports containerd, with experimental support for podman.
+It uses these container runtimes directly to create “node” containers.

-In order to aid supporting multiple container runtimes going forward and avoid unnecessary coupling, we should target functionality covered by the Kubernetes CRI (Container Runtime Interface).
+With the long term goal of supporting multiple container runtimes and avoid unnecessary coupling, we try to target functionality covered by the Kubernetes CRI (Container Runtime Interface).

 Leverage Existing Tooling 🔗︎